Caravan Cleaning Guide

-Unfortunately, our spray bottle released less of a diffused mist and more of a concentrated jet, meaning that the effect of the solution was very much localised.
-When we rinsed it off, we had clean white runs interspersed with the original dirt, which hadn’t been touched.
+Unfortunately, our spray bottle released less of a diffused mist and more of a concentrated jet.
+That meant that the effect of the solution was very much localised.
+When we rinsed it off, we had clean white runs interspersed with the original dirt, which we hadn’t touched.

-Interestingly, the streaks were whiter, even where the surface hadn’t been rubbed, which makes me wonder if the potion was just bleaching the dirt and not actually removing it.
+Interestingly, the streaks were whiter, even where we hadn't rubbed the surface.
+It makes me wonder if the potion was bleaching the dirt and not removing it.
 That would be a short-term fix.

-TOP TIP Ensure this is spread across the area with a quick wipe, before leaving it for a minute or two to ensure it gets to work on more of the caravan body than just a thin line where the spray has settled.
+TOP TIP Ensure you spread it across the area with a quick wipe, before leaving it for a minute or two.
+Spreading it ensures the remover gets to work on more of the caravan body than just a thin line where the spray has settled.